Heshamex4/korg-Moss/README.md

 2- then you use my program to convert the output of Alchemist file then you are done. load it to your triton without spending hours fixing AMS one by one i hope it is something useful
-1- convert your Trinity PCG to Triton PCG via Alchemist.
-2- then use the output of the Alchemist, run the program load then fix, that's it.